Book review I wrote for my Technology and Culture in American History Class

 Ellis also tackles the overt racism in the use of the machine gun by British colonial forces leading up to World War I. The machine gun was used repeatedly as a tool of colonization and a method to suppress rebellion in Africa.
 The rational behind this according to Ellis was “…the ideology of British imperialism, whose very essence was an unquestioning belief in the innate superiority of the white race…” (Ellis, 101) This thinking allowed the British leadership to set “a low price on African lives.” and allowed them to regard colonial warfare “as an amusing diversion that had little in common with the ‘real’ wars that had been fought in Europe…” (Ellis, 102) The belief that “…the European was obviously superior to the African so why would he be ever so stupid to be baulked by a weapon that was only good for bowling over… and ‘Kaffirs’?”
 (Ellis, 102) came back to haunt an unprepared British military during World War I.

-Ellis has put together a comprehensive and interesting work on the beings of the industrialization of war.
+Ellis has put together a comprehensive and interesting work on the beginnings of the industrialization of war.
 He covers in great detail the folly of ignoring the changing technological landscape of warfare and how slow military leadership is to accept and adapt new methodologies.
 Ellis in his own way also documented the the death knell of British Aristocracy.
 The book is an easy read at 192 pages, with well researched notes, bibliography, bibliographical essay and index for quick reference.
 I would recommend this book wholeheartedly.